-Galaxies in our universe are known to be surrounded by spherical halos of dark matter with a radially decreasing density.
-It has been decades since the evidence for dark matter began to pour in but it is still not clear what it is or how does it relate to properties of galaxies.
+Galaxies in our universe are known to be surrounded by near-spherical halos of dark matter that have a radially decreasing density profile.
+It has been decades since the evidence for dark matter began to pour in, but it is still not clear what it is, or how does it relate to properties of galaxies.
 I am working under the supervision of Dr. Aaron Ludlow, Dr. Aaron Robotham and Dr. Chris Power on studies aimed at exploring how the properties of galaxies relate to that of the surrounding dark matter halos.

 Since the interactions between dark matter and baryons are non-linear by nature, we need to model the involved astrophysical processes self-consistently in order to explore this interplay.
-We use data from the EAGLE suite of hydrodynamical simulations for these projects which are based on the ΛCDM cosmology.
-Refer to the following video to know more about EAGLE:
+We use data from the EAGLE suite of hydrodynamical simulations for these projects, which are cosmological scale simulations based on the ΛCDM cosmology.
+Refer to the following video to know more about the EAGLE simulations:

 The content of this page is maintained by Aditya Manuwal, please contact them with any questions or comments on this content.